ssarthaks/MERN_SocialMediaApp/README.md

 # Frontend for this app
-This is the frontend for your project, built with React with Typescript and Tailwind CSS.
-It interacts with the backend API endpoints.
+This is the frontend for your project, which will be futher built with React with Typescript and Tailwind CSS.
+It will interact with the backend API endpoints using Axios Library.

 Refer the below instruction to run this code.